semih/semih.github.io/en/_posts/2020/2020-01-01-git-commands.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-Git caught the untracked files:
+Git catches the untracked files.
 ```shell
 fresh-project $ mate hipster.txt
 fresh-project $ git status